 Seventy-five percent (75%) of our housing is affordable to households with incomes less than 50% of the median income.

 We also provide an eight-family short-term housing program for homeless families, and housing plus services for individuals having experienced chronic homelessness and disabilities, substance abuse, and/or mental health issues through the Permanent Supportive Housing program.
 VCH follows the “Housing First” model for all of our supportive housing units.

-VCH provides all property management and maintenance of our properties and continually work to preserve and expand affordable housing in Venice and the surrounding areas.
+VCH provides all property management and maintenance services to our properties and continually work to preserve and expand affordable housing in Venice and the surrounding areas.